rohitbatra29/Sampling_on_CT-AR/README.md

-# Consequences of sampling frequency on the estimated dynamics of AR processes using continuous time models.
+# Consequences of sampling frequency on the estimated dynamics of AR processes using continuous-time models.

 Batra, R., Johal, S. K., Chen, M., & Ferrer, E. (2023).
 Consequences of sampling frequency on the estimated dynamics of AR processes using continuous-time models.
 Psychological Methods.
 Advance online publication. https://doi.org/10.1037/met0000595